heber-silva/CKA-Obsidian-Vault/Storage/Lifecycle of a volume and claim.md

 When none of the static PVs the administrator created match a user's PersistentVolumeClaim, the cluster may try to dynamically provision a volume specially for the PVC.
 This provisioning is based on StorageClasses: the PVC must request a [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) and the administrator must have created and configured that class for dynamic provisioning to occur.
 Claims that request the class `""` effectively disable dynamic provisioning for themselves.

-To enable dynamic storage provisioning based on storage class, the cluster administrator needs to enable the `DefaultStorageClass` [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#defaultstorageclass) on the API server.
+To enable dynamic storage provisioning based on storage class, the cluster administrator needs to enable the `DefaultStorageClass` [](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#defaultstorageclass) on the API server.
 This can be done, for example, by ensuring that `DefaultStorageClass` is among the comma-delimited, ordered list of values for the `--enable-admission-plugins` flag of the API server component.
 For more information on API server command-line flags, check [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) documentation.

 ### Binding[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#binding)